amberarrow/brubuild/README.md

 ### How to build your projects

 The easiest way is to emulate some of the demo projects.
 Some knowledge of Ruby is obviously required.
+It is important to remember that <b><code>Build.src_root</code></b>
+and <b><code>Build.obj_root</code></b> are critically important variables holding respectively, the root of the source directory (which is not changed in any way) and the root of the object directory where all generated objects are placed.

 We hope to simplify this process soon, but for now we suggest the following steps to port your project, say <b><code>xyz</code></b>, to
 <b><code>Rubuild</code></b>: